Overview of HP ALM Synchronizer, now Micro Focus ALM Synchronizer:

 This article will give a complete overview of the role, need and working on Micro Focus ALM tool along with its download link and procedure in a precise way or your easy understanding.
 This article will really be a guide for those who are new to this tool.

 Micro Focus ALM Synchronizer is a very useful and convenient tool for those companies where the Developers are using some Defect Management tools like TFS (Team Foundation Server) and Testers/QA are using some other Defect Management Tools like QC /ALM (Quality Centre/Application Lifecycle Management).

 Let’s take a complete look at it now..!!!!

 Micro Focus ALM Synchronizer is a ‘Defect Management Tool’.

-Many Companies use this tool for smooth flow of defect management among the developers and testers.
-Handling defects are one among the important tasks of testing.
-Hence it is important to have such a tool which can assure the smooth flow of defect management across the company among the developers and testers.
+Many companies use this tool for smooth flow of defect management among the developers and testers.
+Handling defects are one of the important tasks of testing.
+Hence it is important to have such a tool that can assure the smooth flow of defect management across the company among the developers and testers.

 Now, comes the question of what does Micro Focus ALM Synchronizer exactly do and how?

 Let’s follow the tutorial below to seek an answer to this question.

 This tool enables one to synchronize the data between Micro Focus ALM and its following endpoints.
 There will always be 1 ALM Instance tool at one end and some other tool on the other end, among which syncing is done.
 I am considering Micro Focus ALM and TFS as 2 endpoints for rest of the tutorial.

 The below diagram depicts syncing between 2 endpoints: